VonHeikemen/lazy-template/README.md

 ## Requirements

-* Neovim v0.10 is recommended. v0.9.5 is the minimum required.
+* Neovim v0.10 or greater is recommended.
+  * v0.9.5 is the minimum required.
+  * v0.11 is the latest stable version.
 * git.
 * A `C` compiler.
 Can be `gcc`, `tcc` or `zig`.
 * (optional) A patched font to display icons.
 I hear [nerdfonts](https://www.nerdfonts.com/) has a good collection.